 Two Watermelon & Mint Mocktails on a white tablecloth outside in a sunny courtyard with greenery everywhere

-To make this low-calorie Watermelon & Mint Mocktail, start by making a fresh batch of watermelon juice by blitzing 3 cups of cubed watermelon (seeds removed) in a blender.
+Love watermelon?
+So do we!
+To make this refreshing Watermelon & Mint Mocktail, start by whipping up a fresh batch of watermelon juice with three cups of cubed watermelon (seeds removed ), and blitzing it in a blender.
 Pass it through a fine-mesh sieve.
 Muddle a few fresh mint leaves in the bottom of a glass, fill it with ice, add 4 oz watermelon juice, and top it off with club soda.
 Stir gently, garnish with a thin slice of watermelon and a sprig of mint, and serve.

-Take your taste buds on a tropical holiday with this picture-perfect drink.
-Essentially a pineapple and coconut smoothie, a Virgin Piña Colada can be made using coconut milk, pineapple juice, and ice, or you can dare to dream and use ice cream for an extra creamy serve.
+When someone is learning how to make mocktails, we always recommend having the Virgin Piña Colada as an ace up the sleeve.
+This pretty drink tastes like a little tropical vacation in a glass.
+Essentially a pineapple and coconut smoothie, this morish mocktail can be made using coconut milk, pineapple juice, and ice, or you can dare to dream and use sugar-free ice cream for an extra creamy serve.
 Simply divine!

 ]]>